 Last year was big for foldable smartphones — with Samsung leading the charge in more ways than one.
 The company debuted its Galaxy Z Flip lineup to tackle the vertical folding niche, and with the Galaxy Z Fold 2, Samsung gave us one of the very best foldables we've seen yet.
 As such, there's a lot of excitement and anticipation around the inevitable Galaxy Z Fold 3.

 The year-over-year improvements between the original Galaxy Fold and the Z Fold 2 are still kind of mind-blowing to this very day, so the idea of Samsung continuing to refine that formula is something we can't wait to see.

 From the latest hardware details to leaked renders and any other rumors we've tracked down, here's everything we know so far about the Samsung Galaxy Z Fold 3.

 Samsung Galaxy Z Fold 3 Price

 As jaw-dropping as the Galaxy Z Fold lineup features and design have been, they've been a bit overshadowed by the device's price.
 Making folding phones is not a cheap endeavor, as evident by what Samsung asks for these devices.

 The original Galaxy Fold debuted with a $1,980 MSRP, and a year later, the Galaxy Z Fold 2 was launched at $1,999.
 That's way more money than most people are willing to spend on a smartphone, so what can we expect from the Galaxy Z Fold 3?

-While the rumor mill hasn't said much about the Z Fold 3's price, we'd expect it to stick around the $2,000 range.
-There has been talk about a cheaper Galaxy Z Fold Lite that'll make the folding niche more accessible, but that lower price is expected to come with a few different compromises.
-For Samsung's highest-end folding smartphone for 2021, expect to pay a hefty premium.
+There has also been talk about a cheaper Galaxy Z Fold Lite that'll make the folding niche more accessible, but that lower price is expected to come with a few different compromises.
+Even still, having a more affordable option that'll get more people in on the folding game is a good look.

 Samsung Galaxy Z Fold 3 Availability